50 Best Family Vacation Ideas That All Ages Will Love

 It’s time to stop believing that the Big Apple is a big expense.
-Rush tickets for Broadway and off-Broadway shows will get you in the door for a fraction of the face-value cost once theaters open again in the fall of 2021, and there are plenty of affordable hotels all across the city, including The Moxy in the Easy Village.
+Rush tickets for Broadway and off-Broadway shows will get you in the door for a fraction of the face-value cost, and there are plenty of affordable hotels all across the city, including The Moxy in the Easy Village.
 If you have teens in tow, Webster Hall is just across the street (it reopened in early August), and it plays host to some of the best touring bands in the world like Ashe, Waxahatchee, and more.
 Once the home of punks and poets, the East Village neighborhood is arguably the coolest in an already cool city.

 What other affordable things you can do with the family you do while you’re there?
 Walking the High Line doesn’t cost a penny, and neither does visiting Central Park or Tompkins, Union Square, Madison, and Bryant parks.
 You’ll find a surprising number of lush and fun green spaces that feature farmers’ markets, free live music, and dog parks.
 In addition to all that, you’ll love exploring these hidden gems even locals don’t know about.

 Freedom from an expensive family vacation awaits in Philly.
 Once indoor concerts resume in late September, take your kids to see famous (or soon to be famous) bands at World Cafe Live‘s free Friday lunchtime concerts.
 Downtown is magical, too, thanks in part to Philadelphia’s Magic Gardens, the always-free-to-see Liberty Bell, the free-to-climb Rocky steps at the Art Museum, and the best Philly cheesesteaks in the city made fresh all day and night at Jim’s on South Street.
 One quick note: If you’re going to order a sandwich in Philadelphia, it’s important for your family to learn the difference between a sub and a hoagie.